Skip Ribbon Commands

 Choose an Agency Management System

 A fundamental building block for today's successful independent insurance agency is a good Agency Management System (AMS) that can provide a framework for all the necessary business processes.
 The most effective independent agencies have maximized the ability to operate electronically, minimizing double entry and moving paper.
-When you join IIAK, you also become a member of the IIABA.
+When you join Big I KY, you also become a member of the IIABA.
 They sponsor an organization made up of insurance brokers, carriers, and technology vendors called the Agents Council on Technology (ACT).
 The ACT website has numerous resources to help agencies harness technology to maximize productivity and profitability.

 STEP 6 - WORKFLOW PROCEDURES